Pink Floyd: The Division Bell (1994)

+2005–present: Reunions

 2005–2006: Live 8 reunion

 On 2 July 2005, Waters, Gilmour, Mason, and Wright performed together as Pink Floyd at Live 8, a benefit concert raising awareness about poverty, in Hyde Park, London.
 It was their first performance together in more than 24 years.
 The reunion was arranged by the Live 8 organiser, Bob Geldof.
 After Gilmour declined, Geldof asked Mason, who contacted Waters.
 About two weeks later, Waters called Gilmour, their first conversation in two years, and the next day Gilmour agreed.
 In a statement to the press, the band stressed the unimportance of their problems in the context of the Live 8 event.

 The group planned their setlist at the Connaught hotel in London, followed by three days of rehearsals at Black Island Studios.
 The sessions were problematic, with disagreements over the style and pace of the songs they were practising; the running order was decided on the eve of the event.
 At the beginning of their performance of "Wish You Were Here", Waters told the audience: "[It is] quite emotional, standing up here with these three guys after all these years, standing to be counted with the rest of you ...
 We're doing this for everyone who's not here, and particularly of course for Syd."
 At the end, Gilmour thanked the audience and started to walk off the stage.
-Waters called him back, and the band shared a hug.
-Images of the hug were a favourite among Sunday newspapers after Live 8.
-Waters said of their almost 20 years of animosity: "I don't think any of us came out of the years from 1985 with any credit ...
+Waters called him back, and the band embraced.
+Images of the embrace were a favourite among Sunday newspapers after Live 8.
+Waters said: "I don't think any of us came out of the years from 1985 with any credit ...
 It was a bad, negative time, and I regret my part in that negativity."

 Though Pink Floyd turned down a contract worth £136 million for a final tour, Waters did not rule out more performances, suggesting it ought to be for a charity event only.
 However, Gilmour told the Associated Press that a reunion would not happen: "The [Live 8] rehearsals convinced me it wasn't something I wanted to be doing a lot of ...
 There have been all sorts of farewell moments in people's lives and careers which they have then rescinded, but I think I can fairly categorically say that there won't be a tour or an album again that I take part in.
 It isn't to do with animosity or anything like that.
 It's just ...
 I've been there, I've done it."

-In February 2006, Gilmour was interviewed for the Italian newspaper La Repubblica, which announced that Pink Floyd had officially disbanded.
+In February 2006, Gilmour was interviewed for the Italian newspaper La Repubblica, which announced that Pink Floyd had disbanded.
 Gilmour said that Pink Floyd were "over", citing his advancing age and his preference for working alone.
 He and Waters repeatedly said that they had no plans to reunite.